SeldonIO/seldonio.github.com/seldon-cli.md

 The client command can be used to setup these datasets.

 {% highlight bash %}
-seldon-cli client --action ACTION --db-name DB_NAME --client-name CLIENT_NAME --input-date-string INPUT_DATE
+seldon-cli client --action ACTION --db-name DB_NAME --client-name CLIENT_NAME --input-date-string INPUT_DATE --set-js-key JS_KEY --set-all-key ALL_KEY --set-all-secret ALL_SECRET

 {% endhighlight %}

 ## Examples